sparkflows/sparkflows-docs/docs/user-guide/data-exploration/data-exploration.rst

 **Columns Cardinality Node output**

-Output of ``Columns Cardinality`` node displaying count distinct values for each selected columns and categorical data (count of distinct values) for each selected columns in the node.
+Output of ``Columns Cardinality`` node displaying count of distinct values for each selected columns and categorical data (count of distinct values) for each selected columns in the node.

 .. figure:: ../../_assets/user-guide/data-exploration/data-exploration/columnscardinality-printnode-output1.png
    :alt: dataexploration_userguide